axa-group/bauta.js/README.md

 ## Why use this

-Because is easy to learn, tested, it's not a framework, it's light and fast and it comes with a loot of cool features.
+Because is easy to learn, tested, it's not a framework, it's light and fast and it comes with a lot of cool features.

 ## Packages